 Be Gentle to You

-Table of Contents
+Article Table of Contents

 These two years of marriage have revealed much.
 One of these “revelations” was this: my sense of worth is closely tied to how well I think I’m accomplishing tasks and goals, across a broad spectrum.
 In some ways, this is good.
 I set goals, plan how to accomplish them, and even manage to compete a few percentage points of these goals.

 The downsides were subtle, and two-fold:

-Imagine being married to someone who only acts like they love you if you’re industrious and productive.
+Imagine being married to someone who only acts like they love (and like) you only if you’re industrious and productive.
 Yikes!

 This cycle feeds itself, so I’ll either work harder, sort of like penance, or I’ll fall deeper into guilt and shame.

 I said these downsides were subtle, because until about a year ago, I was blind to this thinking.
 This led to strife in my marriage, as Kristi would feel like I didn’t delight in her unless she was working on some side project.
 I couldn’t figure out why I wasn’t delighting in her.

 Here’s where I would normally want to put next action steps for fixing these problems.
-The first step to dealing with this was realizing I couldn’t self-help my way out of it.
+The first step to dealing with this was realizing I couldn’t “self-help” my way out of it.
 The Gospel speaks to these issues in a far deeper way than anything else can.